 Visualization to achieve success in all areas of life

-You can apply visualization to relax and excel in any aspects of your personal and professional life.
+You can apply visualization to relax and excel in any aspect of your personal and professional life.
 In the world of competitive sports, for example, athletes do not only need outstanding physical skills, but also a strong mental game.
 The majority of coaches agree that sports are 90% mental and only 10% physical.
 This is why so many athletes train themselves in visualization or mental imagery alongside their physical training routines.

-Where to start with visual thinking for relaxation: Visualization techniques
+Where to start with visual thinking for relaxation: 5 Visualization techniques

-Calm beach scene technique
+1. Calm beach scene technique

-Double-paned window technique
+2. Double-paned window technique

-Blue light technique
+3. Blue light technique

 Light visualizations are popular relaxation techniques, especially useful when we are about to tackle an important and complex task or when we need to decompress after finishing them.
 The first step is to visualize yourself surrounded by a glowing orb of intense, blue light.
 You will then breathe in the light and allow it to fill your whole head.
 Visualize any tensions or anxieties leaving your body as black smoke; they dissolve entirely in the light that is around you.
 With each breath you take, allow your body to slowly be filled with the blue, healing light until everything is cleansed.

-Stop sign technique
+4. Stop sign technique

 More often than not, we allow negative thoughts to disrupt our lives.
-When a problem arises, a rush of toxic thoughts fill our minds, becoming a major source of stress and anxiety.
+When a problem arises, a rush of toxic thoughts fills our minds, becoming a major source of stress and anxiety.
 This simple creative visualization technique is ideal when we need to put an end to draining thoughts.
 We initiate by visualizing a big, red stop sign on an empty street with a clear blue sky overhead.
 Then, we focus on the stop sign and repeat the word “stop”.

-Favorite color technique
+5. Favorite color technique

 This technique is specially designed for these young meditators that seek to have fun and relax.
-You start by thinking about a color that makes you feel comfortable, peaceful and relaxed.
+You start by thinking about a color that makes you feel comfortable, peaceful, and relaxed.
 Once you have chosen that color, all you need to do is breathe it in; blow it throughout your body.
-Allow the color to go down your throat, down your neck and chest, down your stomach and so on until your body is completely filled with the color, making you relaxed and in control.
+Allow the color to go down your throat, down your neck and chest, down your stomach, and so on until your body is completely filled with the color, making you relaxed and in control.

 Health benefits of relaxation with visual thinking